Gangster Deepak Tinu, accused in Moosewala murder case, escapes from custody; cop sacked | Law-Order

 Tinu is among 24 accused who have been charge-sheeted in the murder case.

-Congress leader Partap Singh Bajwa hit out at police for its ''negligence''.
+Congress leader Partap Singh Bajwa also slammed the police for its ''negligence''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)